SOFTINUX/Base/Readme.md

 ##### :information_source: Information About Rider 2017.3 :information_source:
 Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj
-You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after build the solution or project.
+You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after building the solution or project.
-Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how configure external tools for post and build events.
+Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how to configure external tools that will be launched by build process.

 #### 6. Add the first user (demo user)
 With Postman (or the program of your choice) make a POST request to this url: <http://localhost:5000/dev/seed/CreateUser>